protonx-tf-06-projects/lora-experiment-1/README.md

     <img src='https://github.com/protonx-tf-06-projects/lora-experiment-1/assets/48487157/1ae57bae-def9-4319-a6c6-8d2f8ed47165' width=400 class="center">
 </p>

 This project is a part of TF06 Course from ProtonX.
-We use LoRA techique to improve training Large Language Model (Vietnamese and English Dataset).
+We use LoRA techique to improve training Large Language Model.
+(Vietnamese and English Dataset)

 We use [Bloomz-1b1](https://huggingface.co/bigscience/bloomz-1b1) to fine tuning on English - Vietnamese datasets.